Cassini-UVIS/users_guide/01_uvis_on_pds.md

 The UVIS microprocessor electronics and control subassembly consists of input-output elements, power conditioning, science data and housekeeping data collection electronics, and microprocessor control elements.

 The microprocessor on the UVIS

 * operates the instrument,
-* executes various operating modes for data handling and compression, and
+* executes various operating modes for data handling and compression,
 * buffers the instrument's observation data for pickup by the Cassini Orbiter's Command and Data Subsystem (CDS).

 The Cassini spacecraft points the UVIS telescopes to the desired target (including stars, the Sun, atmospheric features,